sihorton/b2g-desktop-profile/README.md

 4) Run b2g\b2g-desktop-profile\install.bat

 The bat file will fix the missing gkmedias.dll file problem, supply a pre-cached set of applications in the profile and then run the b2g application.

+install.bat only needs to be run once, to run b2g-desktop just click on b2g-profile.bat in the b2g directory.